kedacore/keda-docs/content/docs/2.0/concepts/scaling-deployments.md

 ```
 advanced:
   horizontalPodAutoscalerConfig:
-    - resourceMetrics:
+    resourceMetrics:
-      Name: This is the name of the resource to be targeted as a metric (cpu, memory etc)
+    - name: This is the name of the resource to be targeted as a metric (cpu, memory etc)
-      Target:
+      target:
         type: type represents whether the metric type is utilization, value, or averagevalue.
         value: value is the target value of the metric (as a quantity).
         averageValue: averageValue is the target value of the average of the metric across all relevant pods (quantity)